mbech/sudoku_js/README.md

 Additional objects include:
 * a bind object, that sets up event listeners on rendered DOM elements, with callbacks to the controller
-* a sudoStates object to hold starting configurations (the wikipedia example board) as an input for initializing board objects.
+* a sudoStates object to hold starting configurations (the wikipedia example board) as an input for initializing board objects

 ###Technologies used:
 * JQuery - slightly more concise selectors, event bindings.
 Didn't end up using much of the utility though, could probably have stuck with vanilla JS.
 * normalize.css - to help out with more consistant styling across browsers.